Mono-Game/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 This gives us the bounding sphere for the `FuelCell` GameObject that we can then use in the rest of our project.

-Switching over to the `FuelCellGame.cs` class, we can start updating how we draw the FuelCells, including the new BoundingSphere functionality we just added (although, that is not their real purpose).
+Switching back over to the `FuelCellGame.cs` class, we can start updating how we draw the FuelCells, including the new BoundingSphere functionality we just added (although, that is not their real purpose).
 In the `Draw` function, replace the existing `foreach` loop that draws the fuel cells with the following:

 ```csharp
 foreach (FuelCell fuelCell in fuelCells)